ShareChat/web-custom-scripts/Readme.md

         2. Storybook Coverage - Components with stories / Total Components
 	      3. PropTypes Coverage - Num of prop types / Total Props

-   3. Total Coverage - Combined Score of JSDoc and each of the three Component Scores.
+3. Total Coverage - Combined Score of JS Files and each of the three Component Scores.

 ```